ironclad logo

 Vendor agreement

-Vendor agreements are the contracts made between your e-commerce business and your suppliers.
-These contracts are the foundation of your business.
-They facilitate the sale and purchase of your company’s goods or services.
+Vendor agreements establish the terms between your ecommerce business and your suppliers.
+These contracts form the operational foundation of your business by defining how you obtain the products or services you sell.

 Service-level agreement (SLA)